kevmannn/yieldboon/README.md

 > React, Redux, React-mapbox-gl, React-vis, Reselect, Material-ui

 ## Challenges & Tradeoffs:
-> trying not to represent too much at a given moment
+> trying not to represent too much data at a given moment
 > opting not to implement [`rheostat`](https://github.com/airbnb/rheostat) to allow the user to dynamically set `soybeanYieldBounds`.
-> assumptions in development related to caching the store.
+> assumptions in development related to caching the store
+> imagining what would bring the most utility to an agriculturally-minded user

 ## Lessons:
 * Willingness to close the laptop and just think should be commensurate with obscurity concerning the "large-scale path" of the solution.